fongc123/notes/Kubernetes/Security.md

 Lastly, Kubernetes requires a certification authority to sign certificates.
 There can be multiple certification authorities.

 #### Certificate Creation
+The `openssl` command is used to generate certificate files.

 ## Authorization
 ^e8e0d8